wedeling/FabUQCampaign/README.md

 ### Executing an ensemble job on a remote host

 To run the example script on a remote host, every instance of `localhost` must replaced by the `machine_name` of the remote host.
-Ensure the host is defined in `machines.yml`, and the user login information in `deploy/machines_user.yml`.
+Ensure the host is defined in `machines.yml`, and the user login information and `$ade_exec` in `deploy/machines_user.yml`.